BenLand100/benland/content/post/2020-12-19 Mouse mover for "working" from home.md

 }
 ~~~

-An icon resource file is necessary to get preetty tray and executable icons:
+An icon resource file is necessary to get pretty tray and executable icons:
 ~~~
 0   ICON    "mouse.ico"
 1   ICON    "running.ico"